pyccel/pyccel/tutorial/quickstart.md

 ### Interactive Usage with `epyccel`

-In addition to the `pyccel` command, the Pyccel library provides the `epyccel` Python function, whose name stands for "embedded Pyccel": given a pure Python function `f` with type annotations, `epyccel` returns a "pyccelized" function `f_fast` that can be used in the same Python session.
+In addition to the `pyccel` command, the Pyccel library provides the `epyccel` Python function, whose name stands for "embedded Pyccel": given a pure Python function `f` with type annotations, `epyccel` returns a "pyccelised" function `f_fast` that can be used in the same Python session.
 For example:
 ```python
 from pyccel.epyccel import epyccel